 There’s a lot more to it but this is, how incredibly simple it might seem, a really good way to start your practice.

 By learning how to concentrate ‘on the mat’, we can transfer this skill ‘off the mat’ as well and this is when we can learn how to respond instead of react.

 This is when we can empower our self to live the life that we want to live, even now.
 Even now, in times of confinement, we still have a lot of options when it comes to our own thoughts.
 Do we get hijacked by fear and anxiety or, do we respond by becoming deeply still and relaxed instead.

 If you’re ready to start putting it into practice and experience the healing power of meditation, I invite you to follow one of our Meditation Programmes.
 Check out www.rachelbonkink.com .

 Rachel Bonkink has been a yoga and meditation teacher since 2011.

-Her book, Flex Your Mind, 10 powerful yoga principles for less stress in a busy world was released on July 23rd, 2020 and well received in both the Yoga Community and beyond.
+Her book, Flex Your Mind, 10 powerful yoga principles for less stress in a busy world is well received in both the Yoga Community and beyond.
 You can order your copy here.